 The covers slip over the bassinets on airplanes like a tent and offer protection from light, drafts, and noise around the bulkhead area.

-The CoziGo bassient cover is a popular option for infants who need something to block out distractions so they can sleep.
+The CoziGo bassinet cover is a popular option for infants who need something to block out distractions so they can sleep.
 Plus, the universal fit means the CoziGo Airplane Bassinet Cover doubles as a stroller cover to protect infants from the sun and elements.

 White noise machines, if used at home, can help to replicate your baby’s sleep environment at home and help your baby sleep on vacation.

-They also work well on the airplane to help block additional noise, just keep the volume low so you don’t disrupt other passengers.
+They also work well on the airplane to help block additional passenger noise, just keep the volume low so you don’t disrupt other passengers.

-Make a Contingency Plan
+Have a Backup Plan

 One of the drawbacks of choosing to fly with a lap infant in hopes of getting an airplane bassinet on your flight is that it’s not guaranteed.